Clammiee/Artificial_Intelligence_using_State_Machine/README.md

 1) Press play
 2) Choose/ click between: Idle, Patrol, Chase
-3) Choose/ click on a different option to see how it changes 4)Observe the AI movement and animations
+3) Choose/ click on a different option to see how it changes
+4) Observe the AI movement and animations